paige-chang/Music-Recommendation-System/README.md

 To measure MusicBox's performance offline, I tracked multiple metrics such as music diversity and song skip rates.
 Compared to the original methods used in the dataset, MusicBox recommends a more diverse selection of music (9.3 % vs 7.6%) and also better identifies songs that are skipped by users (49% vs 54%).

-## Data

-I built MusicBox based on a real-world dataset from Spotify.
-As entire dataset is very large (e.g. 130 million listening sessions), I will not store it here on github.
-If you are interested, please check out their website [https://www.aicrowd.com/challenges/spotify-sequential-skip-prediction-challenge](https://www.aicrowd.com/challenges/spotify-sequential-skip-prediction-challenge).

 ## Example usage

 ```
 cd src